 Recovering from Modern Slavery is a King’s Artists collaboration between King’s College London’s Health Service and Population Research Department and the artist Sara Shamma.
 It is supported the university’s Culture team and King’s Sanctuary Programme.

-The outputs of Shamma's residency will culminate in Sara Shamma: Modern Slavery , an exhibition at Bush House from 1 October until 22 November 2019.
+The outputs of Shamma's residency culminated in Sara Shamma: Modern Slavery , an exhibition at Bush House from 1 October to 22 November 2019.

 Sara Shamma is one of Syria's most celebrated contemporary artists, whose works can be found in both public and private collections around the globe.
 Born in Damascus, Syria, to a Syrian father and Lebanese mother, she moved to London in 2016, where she currently lives and works, under the auspices of an Exceptional Talent Visa.
 She has been the recipient of various international art awards and was a prizewinner in the 2004 BP Portrait Award at the National Portrait Gallery, London; she became the United Nations World Food programmes 'Celebrity Partner' in 2010.